The Amicable Divorce Option

 A smoother transition.
 Many things change in divorce.
 Coaching support helps everyone establish new boundaries, manage difficult emotions, transition from married partners to co-parents, learn to parent by agreement and through disagreement, find new ways to engage with each other to meet parenting needs while maintaining independent lives.

 The right professional for the right task.
-Having financials deal with finances and coaches deal with difficult emotional and parenting issues while the lawyers take care of the legal issues, means the clients get better value for their dollars.
+The Collaborative Process provides financial experts to address finances and coaches to deal with difficult emotional and parenting issues while the lawyers take care of the legal issues.
+The outcome is that the clients get better value for their dollars.
 Everyone does what they do best!

 Better communication.
-Couples often do not communicate well when they are married and it can get worse during a divorce.
+Couples often do not communicate well when they are married and it can worsen during a divorce.
 In a Collaborative Divorce the coaches help the clients learn to communicate in positive ways that suit their new roles as co-parents or divorcing partners.

 Less stress.
 Divorce is hard enough, keeping families out of court and in a collaborative and cooperative process makes it a bit easier on everyone.